Overview: Clinical Psychology PhD and PsyD Programs

 - quality assurance

-All students benefit from extensive fieldwork throughout their program.
+All students in our PsyD and PhD in Psychology programs benefit from extensive fieldwork throughout their program.
+Skills learned in the classroom are quickly put to practice as students participate in their professional training experiences.
 Our training sites offer invaluable real-world experience in a variety of settings with a wide range of patient populations.

 Dissertation or Doctoral Project